 Hi all,

-I'm pleased to say we've been on a heck of a productive streak since the start of December.
-It's gone by in a blur, but I've picked out some highlights for you based on the alpha patch notes:
+I'm pleased to say we've been on a heck of a productive streak.
+I've picked out some highlights for you:

 - Lane design now feels decent!
 The troops, their rhythm, and their rewards feel reasonable while also incorporating some mechanics I wanted to try.
 There is still lots to think about, but having a representative example of a lane is a big accelerant for hero design.

-- Our fog of war implementation got a real polish and is silky smooth; I am well impressed with DarnYak's work on this one!
+- Our fog of war implementation got a real polish and is silky smooth!

-- We had a great moment where some tricky and substantial changes were needed under the hood on Lumberyard's netcode; two days of work later we try it out and it worked first time!
-Nice job Yak again!
+- We had a great moment where some tricky and substantial changes were needed under the hood on our netcode; two days of work later we try it out and it worked first time!

 - Content has been steadily increasing and improving: